 I don’t agree with this advice for one simple reason: I want you to start writing your paper before having your results.
 Actually, write before you even start doing your experiments.

 You may be wondering...how???
-Some of the common objections I hear are “I don't have my results yet” or “I need to read more papers before I start writing” (by the way, here are some tips to be more efficient at reading).
+Some of the common objections I hear are “I don't have my results yet” or “I need to read more papers before I start writing”.
 If that’s you, no worries, it’s super common.

 These are limiting beliefs.
 Beliefs that are keeping you safe from starting something that you may find a bit scary.
 Perhaps it’s your first paper and you feel you don’t have the skills to write it (you can read this post on how to get better at writing).
 Or perhaps you have experience, but you want to do it perfectly and not get all the negative feedback or even the rejection from the journal.
 Whatever your situation is, this is human.